sahilprasad/react-mentions/README.md

 ## Styling

-_react-mentions_ supports css, css modules, and inline styles.
+_react-mentions-continued_ supports css, css modules, and inline styles.
 It is shipped with only some essential inline style definitions and without any css.
-Some example inline styles demonstrating how to customize the appearance of the `MentionsInput` can be found at [demo/src/examples/defaultStyle.js](https://github.com/signavio/react-mentions/blob/master/demo/src/examples/defaultStyle.js).
+Some example inline styles demonstrating how to customize the appearance of the `MentionsInput` can be found at [demo/src/examples/defaultStyle.js](https://github.com/jakehedman/react-mentions-continued/blob/master/demo/src/examples/defaultStyle.js).

 If you want to use css, simply assign a `className` prop to `MentionsInput`.
 All DOM nodes rendered by the component will then receive class name attributes that are derived from the base class name you provided.

 If you want to avoid global class names and use css modules instead, you can provide the automatically generated class names as `classNames` to the `MentionsInput`.
-See [demo/src/examples/CssModules.js](https://github.com/signavio/react-mentions/blob/master/demo/src/examples/CssModules.js) for an example of using _react-mentions_ with css modules.
+See [demo/src/examples/CssModules.js](https://github.com/jakehedman/react-mentions-continued/blob/master/demo/src/examples/CssModules.js) for an example of using _react-mentions-continued_ with css modules.

 You can also assign `className` and `style` props to the `Mention` elements to define how to highlight the mentioned words.

 ## Testing

-Due to react-mentions' internal cursor tracking it is not good enough to simulate the editing of the textarea value using `ReactTestUtils.Simulate.change`.
+Due to react-mentions-continued' internal cursor tracking it is not good enough to simulate the editing of the textarea value using `ReactTestUtils.Simulate.change`.
 We recommend using [@testing-library/user-event](https://github.com/testing-library/user-event) for a realistic simulation of events as they would happen in the browser as the user interacts the textarea.

 ---